StreamlabsSupport/Streamlabs-Desktop/README.md

 If this did not work either or get the following error;
 > Invalid Path or Connection URL.
 Please check your settings to confirm that they are valid.

+Error; Failed to connect to the streaming server.
+Please check your internet connection.
+Go to Settings > Advanced and scroll down to the Bind to IP option.
+Change it from Default to your local machines.
+        It should begin with 192.168.x.x or 10.0.x.x or any that are just numbers.
+Try to go live again.

 1. Go to `Stream` in Settings and select a **different** service than you want to use.
 2. Select the streaming service you want to use again, this reloads the available servers.